 How to Prepare for the Test

 The suggestions offered here are completely optional.
-If you feel the need to review your grammar, then English Grammar in Use by Ray Murphy is an excellent book.
-It offers programmed learning based on the review test presented in the back of the book.
+If you feel the need to review your grammar, then English Grammar in Use by Ray Murphy (any edition) is an excellent book.
+It offers programmed learning based on the review test presented at the back of the book.